bhargavakumark/Notes/source/filestore/nfs/nfs.rst

 ::

 	Capture all NFS traffic
 	# tethereal -t a -n -i any -f 'port 2049'
 	Capture all NFS traffic expcept loopback
 	# tethereal -t a -n -i any -f 'port 2049 and host not 127.0.0.1'
 	To capture all NFS unlink calls
 	# tethereal -t a -n -i any -f 'port 2049' -R "nfs and (rpc.procedure == 12)"
 	To capture error returns for nfs requests
 	# tethereal -t a -n -i any -f 'port 2049' -R "nfs and (nfs.nfsstat3 != NFS3_OK)"
+	# tethereal -s 4096 -x -ne -v -i eth0 'host $client and ip[184:4] == 0x55555555

 Display filter reference for NFS